Tuesday, 31 July 2018

 Ingred:

-1 whole chicken, backbone removed (and kept for stock), in 8 pieces (breasts halved, legs divided into drumstick and thighs) OR about a kilo of packaged breasts (halved), thighs, drumsticks and/or wings
+1 whole chicken, backbone removed (and kept for stock), in 8 pieces (breasts halved, legs divided into drumstick and thighs) OR about a kilo of packaged breasts (halved), thighs & drumsticks.
+Wings are possible but it's a lot of effort for small bits of meat.

 200 ml low-fat yoghurt (straining is not required)